rsksmart/devportal-1.0/_rsk/node/configure/reference.md

 * `database.import.enabled = [true/false]`
   enable the import sync.

+## keyvalue.datasource (experimental)

+Selects the database that will be used to store the information.
+Possible databases are to select are:

+* `leveldb` (default).
+* `rocksdb` (experimental)

+It is good idea to reset the database everytime you want to switch between different db storage, for instance from `leveldb` to `rocksdb` or viceversa, so that way the data is stored in the format of the selected DB.

+**Warning:** be aware that this is a experimental version and it is still in test.

 ## vm

 Enabling the `vm.structured` will log all the calls to the VM in the local database.